Yosemite Itinerary: How to Spend 1 to 5 Days

 Beautiful Blooms and Meadows

 Crane Flat is one stop on the way to Tuolumne Meadows.
 It’s also a great sledding area in the winter.
-In the meadows, the spring flowers are captivating, while the trails transition to cross-country skiing in the winter.
+In the meadows, the spring flowers are striking, while the trails transition to cross-country skiing in the winter.

 Wawona is a cultural gem surrounded by more Yosemite beauty.
 The Victorian-Era Wawona Hotel is located here.